-Tripods and gear are allowed on the photography tour so we hopped into Sergio’s SUV thirty minutes ahead of our 10 a.m.tour time.
+Tripods and gear are only allowed on the photography tour so we hopped into Sergio’s SUV thirty minutes ahead of our 10 a.m.tour time.
 Sergio handed us off to Eugene – a real expert in photography, who led us into the first canyon.

-Regular tour groups came and went but Eugene gave us hours to photograph canyons 1, 2 and 3!
+Regular tour groups came and went but Eugene gave us literally hours to photograph canyons 1, 2 and 3!
 He was extremely helpful to me (being a wanna-be photographer) by suggesting positions for photographs.
-Meantime, he gave Stu full-reign of anywhere he wanted to go.
+Meanwhile, he gave Stu full-reign of anywhere he wanted to go.
 He spent 45 minutes just photographing the landscape located between canyons.

 Robert is Jackie’s father.
 Stu and I estimate him to be in his late 70s or in his 80s.
 I’d seen Robert explaining the meaning of Navajo dance and drums to a tour group from China and, as luck would have it, Robert drove us from the canyon back to the base camp parking lot.
 Robert, Stu and I sandwiched into the front seat of his SUV for the ride.